Bear Smart meeting Wednesday

-As the community works towards earning it’s Bear Smart status an educational meeting will be held on July 11 at the Hearthstone Lodge.
+As the community works towards earning its Bear Smart status an educational meeting will be held on July 11 at the Hearthstone Lodge.

 A group has been working to earn the certification for over a year but it will take participation from members throughout the community to complete.
 Especially important are front line staff members, restaurants and businesses which manage garbage or landscaping and those who work outside.